Gentoocord/code-of-conduct/README.md

 ## Section 3 - Moderation Policies <a name="section-3---moderation-policies"></a>

-By joining Gentooverse, you acknowledge our moderation practices.
+By joining Gentooverse and contributing as a moderator/administrator, you acknowledge our moderation practices.
+These rules also apply for

 ### 3.1 - Moderator Discretion <a name="31---moderator-discretion"></a>